-Spanish is one of the most popular language on the earth.
+Spanish is one of the most popular languages on earth.
 Spanish is one of the four foreign languages that can be useful and spoken in over 25 countries throughout the world.
-It is one of the official working languages in dozens of powerful international organisations such as the European Union (EU), United Nations (UN), World Health Organisation (WHO), World Trade Organisation (WTO), and a host of other worldwide institutions.
+It is one of the official working languages in dozens of powerful international organizations such as the European Union (EU), United Nations (UN), World Health Organisation (WHO), World Trade Organisation (WTO), and a host of other worldwide institutions.

 Spanish Speaking countries in the world – Hispanic World

 There are 20 Spanish speaking countries in the world.
 It is the official language or the de facto language of Spain, Mexico, Argentina, Colombia, Uruguay, Ecuador, Paraguay, Bolivia, Chile, Costa Rica, Cuba, Dominican Republic, Panama, Peru, Equatorial Guinea, El Salvador, Guatemala, Honduras, Nicaragua, and Venezuela.